Braeden Anderson

-K. Braeden Anderson (born September 28, 1992) is a lawyer and former college basketball player.
+K. Braeden Anderson is a lawyer and former college basketball player.
 He played for the Seton Hall Pirates where he won the Big East Conference Championship with the team in 2016.
 Anderson made headlines in college for playing Division I basketball while attending law school.
 Standing 6-foot-9-inches (2.06 m) tall, Anderson played as a forward.
 He graduated from law school in 2018 and became an associate with the New York City law firm Sidley Austin.
+Anderson and his wife also operated food and coffee shops under the names Kook Burgers and Black Turtle Coffee in Pennsylvania, New Jersey, and New York which later closed.

 Basketball career

 High school career

 Growing up in Okotoks near Calgary, Anderson averaged 30 points and 15 rebounds as a 14 year old.
 When it was time for his senior season, he was rated as a top five prospect in Canada.

 As a senior at the Wilbraham & Monson Academy, he averaged 18 points and nine rebounds per game.
-He participated in the All-Canada Classic, which gathers some of the top high school players in Canada, and was named to Kentucky Derby Classic.
+He participated in the All-Canada Classic, which gathers some of the top high school players in Canada, and was named to the Kentucky Derby Classic.
 Dubbed Mr. Canada Basketball, Anderson was a member of Canada senior Olympic team.
 He attended a high school in North Carolina and originally signed with DePaul in November 2010.

 Being able to choose between Memphis, Arizona, Kentucky, Missouri and Kansas, Anderson committed to the Kansas Jayhawks in April 2011.
 In September, however, despite getting a 1450 on his SATs, he was declared a partial qualifier by the NCAA, making him academically ineligible to play.
 He was allowed to go to school and practice with the team, but he was not allowed to suit up on game day.
 Shortly thereafter, a Big 12 ruling forbid him from taking advantage of the scholarship that he had been given by Kansas head coach Bill Self.

 The controversy surrounding Anderson's education in a school that was not recognized by the NCAA was covered in Fast Break, an episode of the Canadian newsmagazine The Fifth Estate, which featured Anderson himself.